 - Make sure electric cords, feeding lines or bedding won’t get caught when the raiser is in motion.

 - If your bed has a bedside rail or bed lever, it should be positioned so that it goes up and down with the mattress.

-An electric profiling or hospital bed is a piece of equipment that can be used to help you sit up from lying down.
-Some people find it reduces dizziness caused by lying too flat and that it reduces ankle swelling.
+An electric profiling or hospital bed can be used to help you sit up from lying down.
+Some people find it reduces dizziness and ankle swelling.

-If you have a partner and they want the bed in a different position, some styles are available that split the mattress.
-This means each person can adjust the mattress to the position they want.
+If you have a partner and they want the bed in a different position, some styles of electric profiling beds split the mattress, so each person can adjust the mattress to the position they want.

 Comfort and safety tips